-In Cambridge Ontario you'll discover great Ontario antiques in a huge indoor antique mall.
-Animal lovers can't miss the butterfly conservatory or the nearby jungle safari...
+In Cambridge Ontario you'll discover great antiques, a butterfly conservatory, and a jungle safari...

 Cambridge is a city of about 120,000 souls in Southern Ontario.
 Its Scottish heritage is apparent in its fine stone buildings.
 Easily accessible from Toronto or Niagara Falls, it makes a fine daytrip for anyone visiting or living in the region.